vishu1996/Face-Detection-and-Identification/README.md

                                     The PC will take about 10 photos in one run, for the given ID.

-7) Train PC to recognize faces :- Run "face_recognition_train_and_create_object_file.py" and create a ".yml" object file that will read all the faces in the existing dataset, and the file can be useful to identify faces.
+7) Train PC to recognize faces :- Run "face_recognition_train_and_create_object_file.py" and create a ".yml" object file that will read all the faces in the existing dataset, and the file can be useful to identify faces.Then, edit

-                                  Then, edit "face_identification.py" and provide details to the corresponding ID of person.
+                                  "face_identification.py" and provide details to the corresponding ID of person.

 8) Identify faces :- Run "face_identification.py", and this project will run successfully.